 Pendleton Heights, Northeast KC, Coleman Highlands

 Strong historic character, ARC review possible.
-Copper or half-round aluminum recommended.
+Half-round aluminum in copper-tone or bronze gives the period look; true copper is the premium option, which we install.
 K-style only for back elevations.

 Hyde Park, Brookside, Westport

 Mix of 1900-1920s bungalows.
-Half-round aluminum or copper for street-facing elevations.
+Half-round aluminum for street-facing elevations.
 K-style acceptable for sides/back.

 Roanoke, Volker, Crestwood